nakuldevmv/Spamurai/README.md

 # Spamurai

-A clean inbox is a sharp mind.
-And I’m here to build the blade.
+> **A clean inbox is a sharp mind.
+Spamurai is here to forge the blade.**

-👷‍♂️ Status: Currently slashing through code & spam.
+🚀 *Project Status:* Actively under development.

-🚧 This project is in active development.
+⚠️ *Note:* This project is in active development.
 Not ready for production use (unless you're brave or dumb... or both).

+Stay tuned as we slice through spam and refine the code!